dotnet/docs/docs/framework/interop/default-marshalling-for-objects.md

 |Not supported.|**VT_CY**|
 |Not supported.|**VT_VARIANT**|

 The value of the COM variant is determined by calling the **IConvertible.To** *Type* interface, where **To** *Type* is the conversion routine that corresponds to the type that was returned from **IConvertible.GetTypeCode**.
-For example, an object that returns **TypeCode.Double** from **IConvertible.GetTypeCode** is marshaled as a COM variant of type **VT_R8**.
+For example, an object that returns **TypeCode.Double** from **IConvertible.GetTypeCode** is marshalled as a COM variant of type **VT_R8**.
 You can obtain the value of the variant (stored in the **dblVal** field of the COM variant) by casting to the **IConvertible** interface and calling the <xref:System.IConvertible.ToDouble%2A> method.

-## Marshaling Variant to Object
+## Marshalling Variant to Object

-When marshaling a variant to an object, the type, and sometimes the value, of the marshaled variant determines the type of object produced.
-The following table identifies each variant type and the corresponding object type that the marshaler creates when a variant is passed from COM to the .NET Framework.
+When marshalling a variant to an object, the type, and sometimes the value, of the marshalled variant determines the type of object produced.
+The following table identifies each variant type and the corresponding object type that the m marshallerreates when a variant is passed from COM to the .NET Framework.

 |COM variant type|Object type|
 |----------------------|-----------------|